Israel–Morocco relations: Military rapprochement

 In July 2022, it was the first time that the Chief of the Israeli Army, Aviv Kochavi, made an official visit to Morocco, strengthening their strategic and military alliance.

 In June 2023, Israel participated for the first time in the African Lion military manoeuvres.
 According to the Israeli military spokesperson, "A delegation of 12 soldiers and officers from the Golani Reconnaissance Battalion left Israel on Sunday to take part in the African Lion 2023 manoeuvres, which are taking place in Morocco".
 However, the previous year, the Israeli army participated in African Lion as international military observers, which means that its soldiers did not take part in the exercises.

 Official visits

-On June 7, 2023, Amir Ohana (himself of Moroccan origin), the leader of the Israeli parliament affiliated with Likud (a right-wing party), made the first official visit to the Moroccan parliament, marking a historic milestone as the first visit to a Muslim country.
-This visit took place on a symbolic date, referring to the Six-Day War, also known as the Naksa.
-However, there were also protests held to express opposition to this visit.
+On June 7, 2023, Amir Ohana (himself of Moroccan origin), the leader of the Israeli parliament affiliated with Likud (a right-wing party), made the first official visit to the Moroccan parliament, a historic milestone as the first visit to a Muslim country.

+Upgraded diplomatic connections

+In September 2026, the two nations announced that they would upgrade diplomatic ties, establish embassies and resume flights between the two countries.